rweather/litton-tools/README.md

     litton-run examples/hello_world.drum
     litton-run examples/fibonacci.drum

-Use the `-v` (verbose) option to disassemble instructions as they are executed:
+Use the `-v` (verbose) option to print the register contents and disassemble instructions as each instruction is executed:

     litton-run -v examples/fibonacci.drum